OzguYalcin/AdvancedHandler/README.md

 ```
 This feature will be automatically ran and it's exported function will be invoked.
 This way you can easily register listeners and handle each of your feature's.

-# Built-in Commands And Features
+# Built-in Commands and Features

 ## Shortcuts
 - [Seting removing and cleaning blacklist](#seting-removing-and-cleaning-blacklist)